 You will further consolidate and expand your understanding of the structure of the language and the culture of French-speaking countries.

 A wide range of topics will be covered including everyday life in French-speaking countries and current affairs, issues regarding the French language, French culture and society and politics (lifelong learning, environmental issues, generations, etc).
-At the end of this course, you have the option of sitting the DELF B2.

 This course is suitable for those who have a very good working knowledge of French and who want a stimulating course to match and stretch their abilities (five years' part-time study or Advanced French Stage E).